The David Getches Flowing Waters Award

 The David Getches Flowing Waters Award is presented in honor of David Getches' inspirational, collaborative and innovative spirit and determination in restoring and protecting healthy Colorado streamflows.
 The award will be presented at RiverBank in each year the Board of Directors identifies a person or entity whose contributions to Colorado’s rivers and streams demonstrate some of David Getches’ exemplary characteristics.

--Peter Nichols, CWT’s first Executive Director and long-time Board member, remembers David Getches’ contributions to our organization and to Colorado’s rivers and streams, 2011.
+-Peter Nichols, Colorado Water Trust’s first Executive Director and long-time Board member, remembers David Getches’ contributions to our organization and to Colorado’s rivers and streams in 2011.

 RiverBank 2014: John Stokes